Baltoli/project-docs/notes/log.md

 * Possible problems with this approach are:
   * Implementing TCP is complex - could be a big task just to get running
   * Static analysis might be tricky (but impl. dependent)
+* Evidence that this might be a good strategy is from the client-server experiment implemented so far - have seen rough performance improvements in the uninstrumented version (though the performance characteristics will be different because of multithreaded load etc).
+* Even if static analysis doesn't turn out to be particularly useful in this case, a TESLA-instrumented userspace TCP implementation is still a useful and interesting artifact (along with an analysis of why the static analysis failed, and what future work could do to resolve that problem).
+* Am able to produce microbenchmarks that show the server performs ~5% better when not instrumented using TESLA (for 10-50 simultaneous connections) - good motivating example for static analysis.
+Probably better than the spinlock example - more 'real work' being done.
+* Worth noting the performance characteristics of this example - runtime is linear in the number of connections (as would be expected, as all the blocking tasks need to be serialised), but the runtime is 5% better regardless.

+# 12/3/2017

+* Fixed up the git repo a bit as some branches with work in progress were a long way behind master.
+* Have implemented a basic TUN program that can be given an interface and will read packets successfully! tshark verifies that it sees TCP SYN packets arriving at the interface.

+# 13/3/2017

 *